-The mission of the C. Benton Kline Special Collections and Archives Rare Books area is to support the mission of Columbia Theological Seminary by providing rare and historic materials that support the institution’s curriculum and research and preserve the history of the Seminary, the Presbyterian Church (USA), and the broader Reformed tradition.
+Special Collections support the mission of Columbia Theological Seminary by providing rare and historic materials that support the institution’s curriculum and research.

-Includes materials about the history of Columbia Theological Seminary, books published by Columbia’s faculty, selected works by seminary administration and alumni, and the Columbia Series in Reformed Theology.
+The CTS History & Faculty Publications includes materials about Columbia Theological Seminary history, books published by Columbia’s faculty, selected works by seminary administration and alumni, and the Columbia Series in Reformed Theology.

-The archive collects the dissertations, projects, and theses from Columbia’s advanced degree programs.
-More recent theses are available in print and electronic format.
+The CTS Advanced Degree collection includes dissertations, projects, and theses from Columbia’s advanced degree programs.
+More recent theses are available in print and electronic format through the institutional repository.